puzzle/ansible-training/content/labs/01.0/_index.en.md

 - Configure the `ansible` user to have root privilege on all hosts in your inventory file.
 Also enable login without a password for this user.
 - Test the functionality by running `sudo -v` as user `ansible` on all nodes.

+{{% notice note %}}
+If you are using the lab servers provided by your teacher, the sudoers configuration is already done.
+Anyways have a look at it to see how stuff works.
+{{% /notice %}}

 ### TASK 5
 - extend the inventory with a group `nodes` that has the groups `ẁeb` and `db` as members